 Promise the Night covers Beryl’s childhood with inserts that document her aviation achievement.
-In real life, Beryl writes a memoir, West with the Night, that becomes a literary sensation, and goes on to Hollywood to consult on aviation for films.
+In real life, Beryl writes a memoir, West with the Night, that becomes a literary sensation and goes on to Hollywood to consult on aviation for films.
 Ultimately, she ends up back in Nairobi, successfully training horses.
-She dies at the ages of 83.
+She dies at the age of 83.

 To get a feel for Promise the Night, the first chapter of the book is here!

 I’m part of a blog tour.
 Please check out my fellow bloggers on the tour: